59AD: Death of Roman Empress Agrippina aged 43 – possibly murdered by her son Nero.

 2003: Roman Polanski wins the best director Oscar for The Pianist at the Academy Awards.

-2008: Neil Aspinall, school friend of Paul McCartney and George Harrison and The Beatles’ most trusted confidante, who ran the Apple Corps music empire for the Beatles from 1970 – 2007 died in New York from cancer aged 66.
+2008: Neil Aspinall, The Beatles’ former road manager and most trusted friend, who ran the Apple Corps music empire for the band from 1970 – 2007 dies in New York from cancer aged 66.

 2011: Actress Elizabeth Taylor dies aged 79.